IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

 * Up arrow when active: `igscroll-uparrow-active`
 * Down arrow: `igscroll-downarrow`
 * Down arrow when active: `igscroll-downarrow-active`
-* General thumb drag style: `igscroll-vdrag`
+* General scroll thumb style: `igscroll-vdrag`
-* Thumb drag when is thin: `igscroll-vdrag-thin`
-* Thumb drag when is big: `igscroll-vdrag-big`
+* Scroll thumb in thin state: `igscroll-vdrag-thin`
+* Scroll thumb in big state: `igscroll-vdrag-big`

-In order to visualize more clearly which class for which element is being used, following picture displays the default custom scrollbar and each class where is being applied in four different scenarios:
+To visualize which class for which element is being used refer to the following picture.
+It displays four different scenarios that the default custom scrollbar has and shows each class applied:

 ![](./images/igScroll-style-default.jpg)

 ### <a id="container"></a> Styling the scrollbar container

-In order to style the container, have its position changed and etc. only the `igscroll-container` class needs to be changed.
-On the image above can be seen that the container wraps all elements of the scrollbar.
+In order to style the container, have its position changed and etc. only the `igscroll-vcontainer` class needs to be changed.
+On the image above can be seen that the container wraps all elements composing the vertical custom scrollbar.
-Setting the background color of that element for example will mean that all elements will have such background and will be position on top of it.
+Setting the background color of that element for example will mean that all elements will have the new background and will be positioned on top of it.

 ### <a id="track"></a>Styling the track area

-To style the track area only the `igscroll-vtrack` class is needed to be set.
-The area that it covers is where the thumb drag is moving.
-On the screenshot above can be seen that area as well.
+To style the track area only the `igscroll-vtrack` class needs to be modified.
+The track area is container of the scroll thumb and that is the area where the scroll thumb is moving along.
+This area can also be seen in the screenshots above.
 It is position between the Up and Down arrows.

-### <a id="thumbDrag"></a>Styling the thumb drag
+### <a id="thumbDrag"></a>Styling the scroll thumb

 1. Initial state

-    As can seen on the screenshot by default initially only the thumb drag is shown and it is visible in its thin form.
-The only classes that are applied are the `igscroll-vdrag` and `igscroll-vdrag-thin`.
+    The screenshot displays that initially by default only the scroll thumb is shown and it is visible in its thin state.
+    The classes applied are `igscroll-vdrag` and `igscroll-vdrag-thin`.

-    The first class is responsible for the overall look of the thumb drag like background color, border styles and etc. The second class is responsible for how it will look when it should be displayed as thin thumb drag.
+    The first class is responsible for the overall look of the scroll thumb like background color, border styles and etc. The second class is responsible for how it will look when it should be displayed as thin scroll thumb.
 In general in this class are used to set the width and the left offset relative to the element that it is child of.

 2. Hovering over the scrollbar area

-    In the second scenario shown, because the mouse is over the scrollbar area, the thin thumb drag has now become bigger.
+    In the second scenario, because the scrollbar area is hovered, the scroll thumb is in its big state.
     This is reflected in the classes that are being applied on it as well.

-    The first class `igscroll-vdrag` is the same as in the previous state, since it defines the overall look of the thumb.
-The second class
+    The first class `igscroll-vdrag` is the same as in the previous state.
+The `igscroll-vdrag-thin` is now removed and `igscroll-vdrag-big` is applied.
-    `igscroll-vdrag-big` is different class that this it has the same properties like the `igscroll-vdrag-thin` class.
 The difference in this case is that now the width is higher and the left offset is smaller in order to compensate for the difference in the size.

-3. Hovering over the thumb drag
+3. Hovering over the scroll thumb

-    When hovering the thumb drag the hover selector for the `igscroll-vdrag` class is used so it could set a different color of the scrollbar.
+    When hovering the scroll thumb the `:hover` pseudo-selector is used on top of the `igscroll-vdrag` to change the color of the scrollbar.
-    That way it indicates that the thumb drag is being hovered on.
-Everything else stays the same as when the big thumb is show and it is not being hovered on.
+    That way it indicates that the scroll thumb is being hovered on.
+Everything else stays the same as without the `:hover` state.
     This can be seen on the third scenario shown.

-4. Clicking on the thumb drag
+4. Clicking on the scroll thumb

-    Clicking on the thumb drag will have the `igscroll-vdrag`, `igscroll-vdrag:active`, `igscroll-vdrag-big` classes applied to it.
+    Clicking on the scroll thumb will apply the `:active` pseudo-selector to it.
+Every other class still stays the same as when the scroll thumb is show and it is not being hovered on.
 The active selector for the `igscroll-vdrag` is responsible for changing the look of the thumb when it is being clicked on.
 Every other class still stays the same as when the big thumb is show and it is not being hovered on.

 ### <a id="arrow"></a>Styling the arrows

 1. Initial state

-    In the first example can be seen that the thin thumb drag is shown and the arrows are not visible.
-In this case if the arrows are needed to be visible at all times, the general class for the vertical arrows `igscroll-varrow` need to be changed and the opacity to be set to 1, being important as well so it can override the igScroll's changes.
+    The first example displays that the thin scroll thumb is shown and the arrows are not visible.
+    If you want to set the arrows to be always visible, you simply need to change `igscroll-varrow` and set the opacity to 1.

 2. Hovering over the scrollbar area

-    When we are not interacting with an arrow, but our mouse is inside the area of the scrollbar the `igscroll-varrow`, `igscroll-varrow:before`, `igscroll-downarrow` and `igscroll-downarrow:before` classes are used.
+    When you are not interacting with an arrow, but the area of the scrollbar is being hovered with the mouse the `igscroll-varrow`, `igscroll-varrow:before`, `igscroll-downarrow` and `igscroll-downarrow:before` classes are used.

-    The First class defines the background color, while the second class defines the background image that will be on top of the background color.
+    The `igscroll-varrow` defines the background color, while the second class defines the background image that will be on top of the background color.
 In this case the background color is not set and it is transparent and only the image is visible.
-The `igscroll-downarrow:before` class is responsible only for the rotation of the background image and others regarding the background image.
+The `:before` pseudo-selector is responsible only for the rotation of the background image and other transformations regarding the background image.

 3. Hovering over an arrow

-    When hovering over an arrow, almost the same classes are applied as when not hovering it but we are inside the scrollbar area.
+    When hovering over an arrow  all classes stay unchanged.
+Only the `:hover` pseudo-selector is being applied on top of the `igscroll-varrow` class.
-    Only difference is that the `hover` selector is being triggered and can be used to add additional style to the arrow.
-    For example if the background color needs to be changed on hover, the `igscroll-varrow:hover` needs to have the new background color that will be used.
+    This way the arrow can be styled additionally.
+For example if the background color needs to be different when hovering, the `:hover` pseudo-selector needs to have the new background color that will be used.

 4. Clicking on an arrow

-    Since we are clicking the down arrow, the classes applied to that elements are `igscroll-varrow`, `igscroll-varrow:active`, `igscroll-varrow:before`, `igscroll-downarrow-active` and `igscroll-downarrow-active:before`.
+    When clicking the down arrow, the classes applied to that elements are `igscroll-varrow`, `igscroll-varrow:active`, `igscroll-varrow:before`, `igscroll-downarrow-active` and `igscroll-downarrow-active:before`.
     This scenario can be seen as the second one on the screenshot above.

     The first class is used to define overall default properties applied to both Up and Down arrows.
-    The second class is used to define the background color that an arrow would have when it is being clicked on.
+    The `:active` pseudo-selector is used to define the background color that an arrow would have when it is being clicked on.
-    The third class is used to specify the background image and set its properties.
+    The `:before` pseudo-selector is used to specify the background image and set its properties.
 The background image will be places on top of the background color.
 The before selector is used to properly position the background image, set its size, position and etc.

-    The classes `igscroll-downarrow-active` and `igscroll-downarrow-active:before` are used to specify exactly how the down arrows should be styled.
-The first class is used for general properties regarding the down arrow.
+    The classes `igscroll-downarrow-active` and its `:before` pseudo-selector are used to specify exactly how the down arrows should be styled which being active.
+The class is used for general properties regarding the down arrow.
-    The second class is used to modify the before selector as well similar to the `igscroll-varrow:before` and in it the background image is changed.
+    The `:before` pseudo-selector is used like the `igscroll-varrow:before` and in it the background image is changed.
 In the default custom scrollbars it is used as well to rotate the background image so the arrow points down.